mrotaru/jot-down/README.md

 pressed, a simple input box will appear.
 Then, simply write your quick note and press Enter to save it, or `Esc` to cancel.

 ## File Location
-Jot Down appends your notes to a file in the same folder as the executable.
-So, if you place jot-down.exe in C:\notes and make a note, then a new file will be created - C:\notes\2014-07-31.md, for example.
-The text you entered in the input box will be prefixed with the current time and appended to this file.
+By defaylt, `jot-down` appends your notes to a file in the same folder as the executable.
+So, if you place `jot-down` in C:\notes and make a note, then a new file will be created - C:\notes\notes.txt.
 If the file does not exist, it will be created.
-A separate file is created for each day.

 Pressing `Windows + J` twice will open today's file.